fossxo/fossxo-gdd/source/misc/audience.rst

 ###############
 Target Audience
 ###############
-Tic Tac Toe is targeted at casual gamers.
+FoxXO is targeted at casual gamers.
 There are three general groups that might find the game interesting: new PC gamers, bored adults and modders.

 =============
 New PC Gamers
 =============
-Tic Tac Toe can be played by young or older players that do not have much PC gaming experience.
+FoxXO can be played by young or older players that do not have much PC gaming experience.
 The game requires basic strategy and has simple inputs.
 As players become more comfortable with the game mechanics they can try :ref:`ref-gameplay-speed-run-mode`.